DevKaranJ/vet-clinic/README.md

 # Vet Clinic Database

-> This repository contains SQL files for creating and managing a database for a vet clinic.

 This repository includes SQL files that can be used to set up and manage a database for a vet clinic: